 The Parks are at a stage where particular theme gardens can now be planned.
 A succulent garden has been designed by Landscape Architects, and will provide residents with an opportunity to see succulent plants of various sizes and descriptions in their own development.
 A planned bird hide will give resident twitchers their own opportunity to enjoy the birds that are drawn to the planting, and since the planting is specifically planned, butterflies and insects will be attracted to the Garden.

-A Cycad Ramble park is in process at the moment, and planting will take place through September.
-The park has sloped edges due to natural contours and therefore suits cycads which enjoy a situation where water does not pool around their roots.
-The Cycad Ramble will provide residents with an opportunity to enjoy cycads that can spread themselves out without limits since space is available.
+The Cycad Ramble park has sloped edges due to natural contours and therefore suits cycads which enjoy a situation where water does not pool around their roots.
+The Cycad Ramble provides residents with an opportunity to enjoy cycads that can spread themselves out without limits since space is available.
 A rare and special opportunity!

-Play equipment in four of the parks, provide children with an area where they can enjoy a time of play activity, and the Clubhouse is available should refreshments be required.
+Play equipment in six of the parks and at the Clubhouse, provide children with an area where they can enjoy a time of play activity, and the Clubhouse is available should refreshments be required.
 As part of future planning, a Children’s Exploration Garden is being planned which will provide young children with environmentally stimulating options – climbing, crawling, examination of different textures, experience of seasonal indigenous planting, a geology corner, bird watching, and a labarynth to provide an educational opportunity to teach life skills.
 The Montessori School immediately adjoining the park is part of the planning, and have given input as to their educational needs.

 Tranquility Park adjoins an attenuation dam which is being carefully planned so as to be environmentally functional.
 A special wetland will surround the dam making it more attractive and again, the planting will be planned so as to enable waterbirds to enjoy the new ‘facility’ – their use of the wetland and the water is our priority!
 This parkland is a work presently in process, and its development is being closely monitored.